 - Beans and pulses can cause a lot of gas

-Beans are well known to cause excessive gas, this is because humans don’t break down the starches very well.
-Raffinose is one of the starches that bacteria ‘eat’ and create gas in the process.
+Beans are well known to cause farts, this is because humans don’t break down the starches very well.
+Raffinose, found in chickpeas, lentils and other pulses, Brussel sprouts, and cabbage, is one of the complex starches that bacteria ‘eat’ and create gas in the process.

 To reduce the causes of your excessive flatulence we need to look at the possible causes:

-- SIBO – Small intestine bacterial overgrowth can cause excessive amounts of methane, hydrogen or hydrogen sulphide.
+- SIBO – Small intestine bacterial overgrowth can lead to excessive amounts of methane, hydrogen or hydrogen sulphide.
 Reducing the bacteria in your small intestine can be done through antibiotics or herbal antimicrobials and changing the way you eat.

 - Problems with motility – a slow transit of food through your digestion will allow more time for fermentation and putrification of food waste.
 Causes could include dietary related constipation, bowel obstruction, gastroparesis (slow emptying of the stomach).

 - Aerophagia – you could be swallowing too much air as you eat.
 You’ll also get excess gas through chewing gum, or fizzing drinks.